What is hydrocephalus?

 Key points about hydrocephalus

-A baby with hydrocephalus has extra fluid around his or her brain.
+- A baby with hydrocephalus has extra cerebrospinal fluid (CSF) around the brain.
+The

 - A healthcare provider may diagnose this condition during an ultrasound in pregnancy.

-- The goal of treatment is to reduce the pressure inside of your baby's head.
-This is
+- The goal of treatment is to reduce the pressure inside your baby's head.
+This is done

 - The key to treating this condition is getting it diagnosed and treated early, and